MSzturc/obsidian-advanced-slides/docs/content/templates/_index.md

 <% footer %>
 </grid>
 ```
-To use our new created template we simply reference it in an slide annotation:
+Once we have created this slide template we can reference it in our presentation by making a slide annotation in the following manner:

+#### How to use templates

 ```
 <!-- slide template="[[tpl-footer]]" -->